Step 3 – Deceased Estate Administration Guide

 In Australia most government dealings are clearly described and available online or through various outlets making this possible.
 The Citizens Advice Bureau and other support organisations further provide support or advice free of charge or for a minimal fee.

 simplyEstate provides the most common information required to administer most deceased estates and provides guidance on the process.
-Each step also provides listings of specialists who you may want to use for specific tasks that you are unfamiliar with or depending on your specific circumstance.
-Sometimes it is a good idea to consult with an objective party and specialist to save time and money in the longer run.
-Often such specialists offer a free consultation that you may want to make use of.
+Each step also provides listings of Trusted Partners who you may want to use for specific tasks that you are unfamiliar with or depending on your specific circumstance.
+Sometimes it is a good idea to consult with an objective party and experienced service provider to save time and money in the longer run.
+Often such service providers offer a free consultation that you may want to make use of.

 Please remember that information provided on simplyEstate is general in nature and may not apply to your specific circumstances.
 You should always seek specific and independent advice if in doubt or for clarification.

 3.3 Take Time Off

 If you and family members of the deceased person are employed, you should check how much bereavement leave you are entitled to with your employer.
 You may decide to make use of this to help you and the family surrounding the death.

 Minimum bereavement leave is legislated and the Fair Work Ombudsman provides information about when and how much bereavement leave you and the family members of the deceased person are eligible for here.

 Actions and Decisions to Complete Step Yourself

 If you have decided to tackle this Step yourself after reading and understanding the above, you may want to:

 - Be mindful of your wellbeing as you work through the estate administration process

 - Seek support from your family and friends throughout this time;

 - See your General Practitioner (GP) if you feel unwell, stressed or overwhelmed with the situation